-Let’s walk through some change-up, swap-out options, from beginner to advanced.
-Find where you can reasonably start and go from there.
+Let’s walk through some change-up, swap-out options that you can use to rethink your drink.
+Just start with one and go from there.

-Beginner change-up: Simply buy a smaller drink.
-Instead of a grande or normal size, go a size smaller.
+- Buy a smaller drink!
+Instead of a grand or regular size, go one size smaller.

-Intermediate level change-up: Reduce the number of times you buy these coffee drinks.
-Even one or two less per week or even per month adds up substantially over the months!
+- Reduce the number of drinks you buy.
+Even one or two less per week adds up for your health and your wallet.

-Pro level +: Stop drinking any sugar-containing coffee beverages.
-It’s a good goal, right?
+- Stop drinking any sugar-containing coffee beverages all together!
+A great goal, right?

 Homemade Pumpkin Spice Latte